kostya-zero/enjo/docs/CONFIGURATION.md

 ### `options`

 - `path` - Path to directory with your projects.
 But default it uses path to user's home directory.
-- `editor_args` - Arguments that will be passed to the editor.
-By default, this field is empty, but for users of *VS Code* and *VS Codium* it will contain a single dot.

 - `display_hidden` - This options determines the display of hidden directories.
 By default, set to `false`.

-### `programs`
+### `editor`

-- `editor` - Name of executable that will be used as editor to open projects and configuration file.
-You set it like name of executable (e.g. `nvim`) or as absolute path to executable (e.g. `/usr/bin/nvim`).
+- `program` - The name of the executable to be used as an editor to open projects and configuration file.
+You can specify it as the name of an executable (e.g., `nvim`) or as an absolute path to the executable (e.g., `/usr/bin/nvim`).
+- `fork_mode` - Determines whether the editor should run as a separate process.
+- `args` - Arguments to be passed to the editor.
+By default this field is empty, but for *VS Code* and *VS Codium* it will contain a dot.

+### `shell`

-- `shell` - Name of executable that will be used as shell to open projects.
+- `program` - Name of executable that will be used as shell to open projects.
 You set it like name of executable (e.g. `bash`) or as absolute path to executable (e.g. `/usr/bin/bash`).